 Psychologically, quickly regaining weight after having lost it can lead to a loss of self-esteem, and can also reduce the motivation to embark on a weight loss programme in future.

 Dropping and gaining weight in quick succession can also have short-term physical effects too, causing feelings of lethargy and mood swings.

 The long-lasting physical effects of weight cycling are a subject of intense debate.

 One study which measured the hormone levels of overweight participants after undertaking a 500-550 calorie-per-day diet found that the presence of a variety of hormones responsible for managing appetite was significantly different even one year following completion of the short programme.

-Conversely, another survey (mentioned above, appearing in Metabolism Journal) found that yo-yo dieting has no long-term detrimental effects on future weight loss attempts or on health; but once again, there were limitations to the study identified by the NHS, including that the findings were based on self-reported data from respondents.
+Conversely, another survey (mentioned above, appearing in Metabolism Journal) found that yo-yo dieting has no long-term detrimental effects on future weight loss attempts or on health; but once again, there were limitations to the study identified.

 Ultimately, more research is needed in order to determine whether or not weight cycling poses any long-term physical health risk.